bramstroker/homeassistant-powercalc/docs/source/configuration/standby-power.rst

 When the light is `ON` power will be 2, when the light is `OFF` power will be 50.

+Passing templates as the `standby_power` value is also supported for entities created with YAML.

 Sleep power
 -----------